Packages

 The Explorer window with an icon that identifies unpublished package changes.

+You can include instance attributes at the root of a package to customize its behavior.
 When you publish a package, the current set of attributes/values will become the package's default configurations.
-On any given copy of a package, configurations are shown in bold italics and those attribute values can be changed on a per-instance basis.
+On any given copy of a package, those attribute values can be changed on a per‑instance basis, and those changed are noted through bold italics.
 When package copies are updated, modified configuration values will be preserved, while other attributes will be updated to the latest default value.

-Nested Packages
+Nested packages

 You can nest packages inside of other packages to maintain and collaborate on complex hierarchies, such as a series of vehicle mechanics which can be modified independently of the vehicle's parent package.
-This example shows a car package that contains four copies of the same wheel package:

-Package Scripts
+Package scripts

 Each script within an unmodified package is read-only and shows a notification on the top with a hyperlink to unlock the script.